|Job Title:||Non-Executive Director|

 The key challenges for the board over the next 12-24 months are:

-- To grow the trust in line with the expected growth model; this will see the anticipated establishment of a multi-academy trust with six academies within two years.
+- Growth - to expand the trust in line with the expected growth model; this will see the anticipated establishment of a multi-academy trust with six academies within two years.

-- Stabilising the two new schools through a clear vision for managed expansion and maintaining standards.
+- Vision – to manage the planned growth through a clear vision for managed expansion and maintaining standards.

 Trust Ethos & Values

 The ethos of Prosper is fully inclusive focused on treating every pupil as an individual, with personalised learning programmes designed to meet their learning, personal, social and emotional needs, while acknowledging and recognising the impact of their medical and/or mental health condition and linked behaviours on their ability to learn.
 The trust is seeking to build on this ethos across all of its schools.

 Trustees – or non-executive directors - are both charity trustees and company directors of the academy trust; the role is to hold to account the executive and senior leadership team.
 The board of trustees manages the business of the academy trust and may exercise all the powers of the trust.
 The trustees ensure compliance with the trust’s charitable objects and with company and charity law.

 Non-executive directors will be responsible for maintaining stability during a period of rapid growth and the management of a dynamic structure.
 The role also includes contributing to financial planning for sustainability and growth and holding the CEO/CFO to account.